Status hearing set for 3 cops charged in Floyd’s death

 Tou Thao, J. Kueng and Thomas Lane face a Jan.
 20 trial for allegations that they deprived Floyd of his rights while acting under government authority.

 Specifically, the officers are charged with depriving Floyd of the right to be free from indifference to his medical needs.
 Thao and Kueng are also charged with willfully depriving Floyd, who was Black, of his right to be free from unreasonable force by failing to stop fellow Officer Derek Chauvin from pressing his knee into Floyd’s neck.
+Lane, who does not face that charge, twice asked his fellow officers whether they should roll Floyd onto his side.

 Chauvin, who is white, was convicted in April of state murder and manslaughter charges.
 Last month, he pleaded guilty to a federal count of violating Floyd’s civil rights.